The Cost of Slavery – And an Important Lesson

 You would think that a system that enslaved some and economically and politically oppressed others would be universally resisted, but it wasn’t.
 In fact that system was guarded and fought for mainly by the free people it oppressed.

-There are a number of reasons Southern soldiers fought in the War of Northern Aggression/ War of Southern Rebellion, but a majority of the Southern states’ declarations of succession along with Alexander Stephens’ “Cornerstone Speech” make clear that an overwhelming reason was to preserve the institution of slavery.
+I do not believe that the reasons for the succession of Southern states and the reasons for the Civil War are the same, nor should they be treated as such.
+However, while there are a number of reasons Southern soldiers fought in the War of Northern Aggression/ War of Southern Rebellion, the declarations of succession by the states they fought for along with Alexander Stephens’ “Cornerstone Speech” make it clear that they succeeded to preserve the institution of slavery.

 How can this be?
 How can it be that economically and politically oppressed people would march off and die to defend a system that economically exploits them and uses the power of government to force them to serve the economic interests of super wealthy individuals and corporations?